anjenn/closetApp/thesis_rough_draft.md

 >2.2 Application Requirements

 Specifying project requirements is a funcamental part of software engineering.
-Although software and web applications are not identical, they share many similar characteristics, and therefore this strategy can as well be applied to the process of web application development.
 The CEO of Enkonix states in an article that 68% of IT projects fail, and that one of the main reasons for the failure is poor definition of requirements at the start.
 He also provides definitions of 'Functional Requirements', and 'Non-functional requirements' in an article.
 The definitions are as follows:
 (https://enkonix.com/blog/functional-requirements-vs-non-functional/)